ricmmartins/apache-guacamole-azure/README.md

 ## Apache Guacamole on Azure Architecture

 The drawing below refers to the suggested architecture.
 This architecture includes a public load balancer that receives external accesses and directs them to two virtual machines in the web layer.
-The web layer communicates with the data layer where we have a MySQL database responsible for storing login information, accesses and connections.
+The web layer communicates with the data layer where we have a MySQL database responsible for store login information, accesses and connections.

 ![azure-architecture.png](azure-architecture.png)